← All posts

 Joint efforts from the public and private sectors, backed by scientific knowledge, can also significantly contribute to managing water usage in the tech industry.
 For instance, the International Organization for Standardization is developing criteria for sustainable AI that will embrace standards for measuring water consumption and energy efficiency.

-Public-private partnerships, such as Singapore’s model, can drive innovation and garner investments in water sustainability projects.
+Public-private partnerships like Singapore's model can drive innovation and garner investments in water sustainability projects.
 However, for these partnerships to be successful, they must ensure equitable conditions for all stakeholders and include regulatory oversight for greater transparency and accountability.

 We Need to Curb our Tech Water Thirst